BRANCHlab/metasnf/README.md

 -   [x] Capability of writing affinity matrices to disk
 -   [ ] Capability of not running the clustering on every run of SNF (only makes sense when paired with the previous change)
+-   [ ] Adapt parallel processing variant of batch_snf to reflect the
+    above changes
 -   [ ] Updated vignette(s) to fully document basic and advance usage of
     the package